Eureka Rebellion: Fortification of the Eureka lead

 After the oath swearing ceremony, about 1,000 rebels marched in double file from Bakery Hill to the Eureka lead behind the Eureka Flag being carried by Henry Ross, where construction of the stockade took place between 30 November and 2 December.
 There were existing mines within the stockade.
 The stockade consisted of diagonal wooden spikes made from materials including pit props and overturned horse carts.
 It encompassed an area said to be one acre.
-Other estimates give the dimensions of the stockade as 100 ft x 200 ft.
+Other estimates give the dimensions of the stockade as 100 × 200 ft.
 Contemporaneous descriptions and representations vary and have the stockade as either rectangular or semi-circular.

 Lalor later said the stockade "was nothing more than an enclosure to keep our own men together, and was never erected with an eye to military defence".
 Peter FitzSimons asserts that Lalor may have downplayed the fact that the Eureka Stockade was intended as something of a fortress at a time when "it was very much in his interests" to do so.
 The construction work was overseen by Vern, who had apparently received instruction in military methods.
 John Lynch wrote that his "military learning comprehended the whole system of warfare ... fortification was his strong point".

 Other descriptions of the stockade contradicted Lalor's recollection of it being a simple fence after the fall of the stockade.
 Testimony was heard at the high treason trials for the Eureka rebels that the stockade was four to seven feet high in places and was unable to be negotiated on horseback without being reduced.

 Hotham feared that the "network of rabbit burrows" on the goldfields would prove readily defensible as his forces "on the rough pot-holed ground would be unable to advance in regular formation and would be picked off easily by snipers".
 These considerations were part of the reasoning behind the decision to move into position in the early morning for a surprise attack.
 Carboni details the rebel dispositions:

 The shepherds' holes inside the lower part of the stockade had been turned into rifle-pits, and were now occupied by Californians of the I. C. Rangers' Brigade, some twenty or thirty in all, who had kept watch at the 'outposts' during the night.